top of page

 Schematic diagram of Flex PCB and PCB surface finishes

-ENIG, electrolytic gold and electrolytic tin are the most common surface finishes for flexible printed circuit boards.
-Flex Plus also offer other surface treatments.
+ENIG, electrolytic gold, and electrolytic tin are the most common flex PCB surface finishes.
+Flex Plus also offers other surface treatments.
 Please contact us if you have questions or want to know more.

 Flex Plus (Xiamen) Co., Ltd. is a manufacturer specializing in the production of flexible circuit boards.
-The products cover single sided flex PCB, double sided flex PCB , multilayers flex PCB, rigid-flex PCB, split and dual access (back bare) flex PCB, sculpturer flex PCB and other types of flexible circuit boards, which can meet the needs of customers for all kinds of products.
+The products cover single-sided, 2 layers flex PCB, multilayers flex circuit board, rigid-flex PCB, split and dual access (back bare) flex PCB, sculpturer flexible printed circuit, and other types of flexible circuit boards, which can meet the needs of customers for all kinds of products.

 bottom of page